buhund/linux-macbook-setup/amdgpu.md

 I found the solution to enable Vulkan on my Macbook Pro running Linux (Kubuntu 19.10), via a [Level1Techs forum post](https://forum.level1techs.com/t/vulkan-with-amds-gcn-1-0/131427/32).

 My setup is a "use entire disk" installation and UEFI (no Grub during doot).
-Therefore, it's not straightforward to add boot parameters, such as enabling AMDGPU (and thus be able to use Vulkan) instead of running Radeon.
+Therefore, it's apparantly not straightforward to add boot parameters, such as enabling AMDGPU (and thus be able to use Vulkan) instead of running Radeon.

 **Before beninning, I would urge you to backup your files, in case something goes awry.
 At least, that's my gut reaction when doing something with boot or kernel stuff.
 Better safe than sorry** ¯\\\_(ツ)\_/¯